omegaml/minibatch/README.rst

 ------------

 We welcome any contributions - examples, issues, bug reports, documentation, code.
 Please see `CONTRIBUTING.md`_ for details.
-All submitted work is licensed under the MIT license, see LICENSE file for details.

 License
 -------

+Apache 2.0 licensed with "No Sell, Consulting Yes" clause.
-MIT licensed.
-See LICENSE file.
+See LICENSE and LICENSE-NOSELLCLAUSE files.